felixxwu/spotify-downloader/README.md

 ## Setup

 Edit `playlists.js` to set the Spotify playlists that you want to download.
-A playlist's `id` can be found by copying the link.
-It will be in the form `https://open.spotify.com/playlist/< id >?si=< ... >`.
-It should be a 22 character string after `/playlist/` and before `?si=` consisting of numbers and letters only.

 ## Run